Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_2_5 Graphic attributes

+Graphic attributes manager, or *AIS Drawer*, stores graphic attributes for specific interactive objects and for interactive objects controlled by interactive context.

+Initially, all drawer attributes are filled out with the predefined values which will define the default 3D object appearance.

+When an interactive object is visualized, the required graphic attributes are first taken from its own drawer if one exists, or from the context drawer if no specific drawer for that type of object exists.

 Keep in mind the following points concerning graphic attributes:
   * Each interactive object can have its own visualization  attributes.
   * The set of graphic attributes of an interactive object is stocked  in an *AIS_Drawer*, which is only a *Prs3d_Drawer* with the  possibility of a link to another drawer
   * By default, the interactive object takes the graphic attributes  of the context in which it is visualized (visualization mode, deflection values  for the calculation of presentations, number of isoparameters, color, type of  line, material, etc.)
   * In the *AIS_InteractiveObject* abstract class, standard attributes including color, line thickness, material, and transparency have been privileged.
 Consequently, there is a certain number of virtual  functions, which allow acting on these attributes.
 Each  new class of interactive object can redefine these functions and change the behavior of the class.

 @image html visualization_image019.png "Figure 13.
 Redefinition of virtual functions for changes in AIS_Point"
 @image latex visualization_image019.png "Figure 13.
 Redefinition of virtual functions for changes in AIS_Point"